Once you have installed Kendis Docker and it's up and running, you can follow these steps to configure SSL.

 This file simply instructs NginX to listen, with SSL and the correct certs and keys, on port 443 and to proxy all the requests to the host on port 8080

-At this point we have all the configuration in place to proxy the traffic, we simply need to run the docker container with following command
+At this point, we have all the configuration in place to proxy the traffic; we simply need to run the docker container with the following command.

 $ docker run --name nginx_proxy -d -v pwd:/etc/nginx/conf.d -p 443:443 nginx

-NOTE: In case you face issues, try to replace pwd in the command above with the full directory path for "docker_ssl_proxy", where you have config and cert files.
+NOTE: If you face issues, try to replace PWD in the command above with the full directory path for "docker_ssl_proxy", where you have config and cert files.

 $docker run --name nginx_proxy -d -v <yourdirectory>:/etc/nginx/conf.d -p 443:443 nginx